karoly-zsolnai-feher/karoly-zsolnai-feher.github.io/Physics/8.02x-Electricity_and_Magnetism_(Lewin)/4-Electrostatic_Potential.md

 <img src="4-Electrostatic_Potential/creating_light3.png" width="500" align="middle" style="display:block; margin: auto">

 However, every touch hurts like mad, but a proper teacher goes the extra mile to make you understand electric potentials.
-If you are at MIT, you get your tuition fee's worth with this one for sure.
+Darth Maul would be proud of this.
+Embrace the power of the dark side, young Padawan.
+Also, if you are at MIT, you get your tuition fee's worth with this one for sure.
 There is another experiment at the end of [this lecture](https://www.youtube.com/watch?v=QpVxj3XrLgk&list=PLyQSN7X0ro2314mKyUiOILaOC2hk6Pc3j&index=5), but it only makes sense in motion, so make sure to have a look.